-Levers are most basic machines which are used to do some work with minimal effort.
+Levers are the most basic machines which are used to do some work with minimal effort.
 A lever amplifies an input force to provide a greater output force, which is said to provide leverage.
 We are aware there are various types of lever depending upon the position of the fulcrum, the force and the weight.
-Every tools which are used to perform work comes under any one of this category.
+Every tool which is used to perform work comes under any one of this category.